History of New Mexico: Spanish exploration and colonization

-Governors were a greedy and rapacious lot whose single-minded interest was to wring as much personal wealth from the province as their terms allowed.
-They exploited Indian labor for transport, sold Indian slaves in New Spain, and sold Indian products ... and other goods manufactured by Indian slave labor.

-The exploitative nature of Spanish rule resulted in their conducting nearly continuous raids and reprisals against the nomadic Indian tribes on the borders, especially the Apache, Navajo, and Comanche.
+The exploitative nature of Spanish rule resulted in their conducting nearly continuous slave raids and reprisals against the nomadic Indian tribes on the borders, especially the Apache and Navajo.
+The Indians responded in kind.

 Franciscan missionaries accompanied Oñate to New Mexico; afterward there was a continuing struggle between secular and religious authorities.
-Both colonists and the Franciscans depended upon Indian labor, mostly the Pueblo,the sedentary people of the Rio Grande valley, and competed with each other to control a decreasing Indian population.
-The Indians suffered high mortality because of infectious diseases unknowingly brought by the Spaniards, to which they had no immunity, and the exploitation that disrupted their societies.
+Both colonists and the Franciscans depended upon Indigenous labor, mostly the Pueblo, the sedentary people of the Rio Grande valley, and competed with each other to control a decreasing Indigenous population.
+The Indigenous suffered high mortality because of infectious diseases unknowingly brought by the Spaniards, to which they had no immunity, and the exploitation that disrupted their societies.
 The struggle between the Franciscans and the civil government came to a head in the late 1650s.
-Governor Bernardo Lopez de Mendizabal and his subordinate Nicolas de Aguilar forbade the Franciscans to punish Indians or employ them without pay.
+Governor Bernardo Lopez de Mendizabal and his subordinate Nicolás de Aguilar forbade the Franciscans to punish the Indigenous or employ them without pay.
 They granted the Pueblo permission to practice their traditional dances and religious ceremonies.
-After the Franciscans protested, Lopez and Aguilar were arrested, turned over to the Inquisition, and tried in Mexico City.
+After the Franciscans, led by Alonso de Posada, protested, Lopez and Aguilar were arrested, turned over to the Inquisition, and tried in Mexico City.
 Thereafter, the Franciscans reigned supreme in the province.
 Pueblo dissatisfaction with the rule of the clerics was the main cause of the Pueblo revolt.

-The Spanish in New Mexico were never able to gain dominance over the Indian peoples, who lived among and surrounded them.
-The isolated colony of New Mexico was characterized by "elaborate webs of ethnic tension, friendship, conflict, and kinship" among Indian groups and Spanish colonists.
-Because of the weakness of New Mexico, "rank-and-file settlers in outlying areas had to learn to coexist with Indian neighbors without being able to keep them subordinate."
+The Spanish in New Mexico were never able to gain dominance over the Indigenous peoples, who lived among and surrounded them.
+The isolated colony of New Mexico was characterized by "elaborate webs of ethnic tension, friendship, conflict, and kinship" among Indigenous groups and Spanish colonists.
+Because of the weakness of New Mexico, "rank-and-file settlers in outlying areas had to learn to coexist with Indigenous neighbors without being able to keep them subordinate."
 The Pueblo Indians were the first group to challenge Spanish rule significantly.
-Later the nomadic Indians, especially the Comanche, mounted attacks that weakened the Spanish.